Garlic Butter Edamame

 Instructions

-• Bring a small pot of water to boil.
-Cook the edamame for 2-3 minutes.
-Drain and set aside.
+• Bring a small pot of water to a boil.
+Cook the edamame for 2-3 minutes, then drain and set aside.

-• Melt the salted butter by heating it up (you can heat it up in a microwave), then add the garlic, cayenne pepper and black pepper, stir to mix well.
+• Melt the salted butter by heating it (you can use a microwave), then add the garlic, cayenne pepper, and black pepper.
+Stir to mix well.

 • Toss the edamame with the garlic butter mixture and top with a pinch of kosher salt and some sesame seeds.
 Serve immediately.